Find Grad Schools

 73% Women

 Fitchburg State University comes in at #7 on our list of the most popular colleges offering master's degrees in curriculum.
 Each year, around 6,700 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $970 per year, while in-state graduate students, on average, pay $3,510 per year.
 During the most recent year for which we have data, 213 people received their master's degree in curriculum from Fitchburg State.
-About 73% of this group were women, and 11% were students from an underrepresented racial-ethnic group.
-Data shows that Fitchburg State graduates that hold this degree go on to make a median salary of $55,178.
+Of these students, 73% were women and 7% were members of underrepresented racial-ethnic groups.

 208 Yearly Graduations

 The 8th most popular school in the country for curriculum majors who are seeking their master's degree is Louisiana State University - Shreveport.
 Each year, around 9,900 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,656 per year, while in-state graduate students, on average, pay $6,196 per year.
 During the most recent year for which we have data, 208 people received their master's degree in curriculum from Louisiana State University - Shreveport.
-About 84% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
-Data shows that Louisiana State University - Shreveport graduates that hold this degree go on to make a median salary of $55,178.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 85% were women.

 #9